lars-t-hansen/Jobanalyzer/README.md

 This second view is possibly more useful if we are concerned not about time, but about how individual jobs used the resources of the system.

+## The trickiness of rules

+The "Automatic monitoring and offloading" case is harder than all the others because, "automatic".
+What does it mean for a job to be using a "lot" of CPU and a "little" GPU?

+Consider a machine like ml6 which appears to have 64 (hyperthreaded) CPU cores, 256GB of RAM, and eight RTX 2080 Ti cards each with 10GB VRAM.

+Which of these scenarios do we care about?

+* A job runs flat-out on a single CPU for a week, it uses 4GB RAM and no GPU.
+(We prefer it to move to Fox but we don't care very much, *unless* there are many of these.)

+* A job runs flat-out on 16 cores for a week, it uses 32GB of RAM and no GPU.
+(We really want this to move to Fox.)

+* Like the one-CPU case, but it also uses one GPU for most of that time.
+(I have no idea.)

+* Like the 16-CPU case, but it also uses one GPU for most of that time.
+(I have no idea.)

+* Like the 16-CPU case, but it also uses several GPUs for most of that time.
+(It stays on ML6, unless it's using a lot of doubles on the GPUs, in which case it should maybe move to ML8 with the A100s?)

+## Solution tech

+Normally for this type of thing one would use Go, which is designed for it.
+It may have portability issues to the various systems that we target, however.
+It's not installed on the ML nodes, but we could fix
+this: Fox has go 1.14; Saga has go 1.17 and 1.18.

+EasyBuild is itself written in Python with PyPI/pip, which suggests using that stack would be the path of least resistance, modulo the dependency hell.
+The lack of static types is a fairly serious liability.
+But most sysadmins should be able to relate to it.

+(We should consider bash/awk completely out of bounds for anything more than a few lines of code.)

+C++ is probably a candidate, all things considered, but requires more specialized maintainer knowledge.